viniciuspizettadesouza/engineering-case-studies/apps/portfolio/src/content/handbook/technical-questions.md

 }
 ```

+#### ❓ Questions

-- **1.** Why is the render props pattern necessary in this example?
+1. Why is the render props pattern necessary in this example?
-- **2.** How does it improve reusability or flexibility compared to hardcoding the rendering logic inside the Countdown component?
+2. How does it improve reusability or flexibility compared to hardcoding the rendering logic inside the Countdown component?
-- **3.** What are the potential drawbacks of using the render props pattern in React?
+3. What are the potential drawbacks of using the render props pattern in React?
 Are there better alternatives in modern React?

+#### ✅ Answers

+1. The render prop pattern allows custom rendering logic to be passed from the parent.
+Here, it enables different visual representations of the countdown from different parents.

+2. It allows the `Countdown` component to be reused with different visual UIs, without changing its internal countdown logic.

+3. Drawbacks:
+   - **Nested JSX:** Can cause deeply nested code.
+   - **Readability:** Can be hard to follow when chaining multiple render props.
+   Alternatives: Hooks or children-as-function patterns may be cleaner in some modern codebases.

 ---

-### 17. 🌐 Asynchronous Request Handling in Hooks
+### 17. Asynchronous Request Handling in Hooks

-A component fetches data from an API using `useEffect`.
+A component fetches data from an API using useEffect.

 ```jsx
 import { useEffect, useState } from 'react';